 State Risk Management advises all State agencies not to allow non-State of Arizona employees to drive any state owned, rented, or leased vehicles on University business (i.e. independent contractors, individuals from another university outside of Arizona, spouses, employees of another agency, conference attendees, etc.).
 State Risk Management does not cover these individuals for workers’ compensation or liability.

-Rental Vehicle Vendors: To rent a vehicle from an outside rental company, contact NAU Transportation Service Center (TSC), 523-2469.
-TSC can assist your department with rental requests.
+Rental Vehicle Vendors: To rent a vehicle from an outside rental company, contact NAU Fleet Services Center, 523-2469.
+Fleet Services Center can assist your department with rental requests.
 The following vendors are on contract for use by the University:

 - Budget Car Rental